wc2184/wc2184/README.md

 [[Video] Threading Tutorial #1 - Concurrency, Threading and Parallelism Explained & Python 3 Tutorial](https://www.youtube.com/watch?v=olYdb0DdGtM&list=PLzMcBGfZo4-lTUl-4m1-9Jk27Eulyrmkx&index=1)
  -->
 # personal notes: main 4: mailme spotifree https://github.com/eightants/reddium/ real good something like this for a diff site pdf uploader? leetcode spaced repit w/ seqeliz? workorpay in footnotes as abandoned. ecommerce site w/ stripe. fastapi python back
-||idea scan qr code with phone then phone acts as a controller for the game that updates live on the browser. make a quick gif on the demo to show (STEVE KRUG DONT MAKE ME THINK)
+||idea scan qr code with phone then phone acts as a controller for the game that updates live on the browser. make a quick gif on the demo to show for recruiter  (STEVE KRUG DONT MAKE ME THINK)
 [design inspo](https://www.makerpad.co/)
 - Not seeking job.
 - 👀 My all time favorite language is JavaScript, and my favorite library/framework is React.